scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 * the ["Support JDK 11"](https://github.com/scala/scala-dev/issues/139 "scala/scala-dev #139") issue
 * the [jdk11 label](https://github.com/scala/bug/labels/jdk11) in scala/bug

-To help with testing on JDK 11, see [scala/scala-dev#559](https://github.com/scala/scala-dev/issues/559).

-## JDK 12, 13, 14, and 15 compatibility notes

-JDK 14 was released in March 2020, and JDK 15 was released in September 2020.
-But 12, 13, 14, 15 are not LTS releases, so the remarks above about non-LTS releases apply.
-The next LTS release will be JDK 17.

-JDK 12, 13, 14, and 15 are expected to work wherever JDK 11 does.
-The Scala community build now runs on JDK 15 (as well as 11 and 8).

-As of October 2020, the [jdk12](https://github.com/scala/bug/labels/jdk12) and [jdk13](https://github.com/scala/bug/labels/jdk13) labels in scala/bug have no open bugs.
-New issues will likely be reported against the newer non-LTS [jdk14 label](https://github.com/scala/bug/labels/jdk14) and [jdk15 label](https://github.com/scala/bug/labels/jdk15) and [jdk16 label](https://github.com/scala/bug/labels/jdk15) or the LTS [jdk11 label](https://github.com/scala/bug/labels/jdk11).

-As far as we know, 12, 13, 14, and 15 are similar to 11 with respect to Scala compatibility.

 ## JDK 16 compatibility notes

 JDK 16 was released in March 2021.
 It is not an LTS release, so the remarks above about non-LTS releases apply.
 The next LTS release will be JDK 17.

+JDK 16 is expected to work wherever JDK 17 does, and in most cases wherever JDK 11 does.
+See the [jdk11](https://github.com/scala/bug/labels/jdk11) and [jdk17](https://github.com/scala/bug/labels/jdk17) labels in the Scala 2 bug tracker.

 The Scala build and test suite pass on JDK 16, and so does the Scala community build.
 We shipped improved JDK 16 support in [Scala 2.13.5](https://github.com/scala/scala/releases/tag/v2.13.5) and [2.12.14](https://github.com/scala/scala/releases/tag/v2.12.14).

 ## JDK 17 compatibility notes

+JDK 17 will be an LTS release.

 JDK 17 prereleases are already available.
-As of June 2021, the feature set is frozen.
+Since June 2021, the feature set is frozen.
 The final release is [targeted](https://openjdk.java.net/projects/jdk/17/) for September 2021.
-JDK 17 will be an LTS release.

-The Scala community build passes on JDK 17.
-We are in the process of making Scala's own build and test suite pass.
+The Scala test suite and Scala community build are green on JDK 17.

 Scala 2.13.6 already supports JDK 17.
 Scala 2.12.14 mostly works as well, but there is a known issue with lambda deserialiation; a fix will ship in Scala 2.12.15 (see [release timing thread](https://contributors.scala-lang.org/t/scala-2-12-15-planning/5152)).

+## JDK 18 compatibility notes

+Early access builds of JDK 18, a non-LTS release, are already available.

+We will ship basic JDK 18 support in Scala 2.13.7 and 2.12.15.
+(The needed fixes are already available in nightly builds of 2.13 and 2.12.)

 ## GraalVM Native Image compatibility notes